rv-kip/node-image-size-scanner/README.md

 node-image-size-scanner
 =======================
-For a given URL, report image file sizes and paths.
+For a given URL, report image file sizes and paths sorted by decreasing size.
 Optionally you may specify a minimum file size to report on.
 Formatted output or json output.

 ## Installation ##
 `npm install -g node-image-size-scanner`